sri53/pipeline-library/README.md

 # pipeline-library
-This repository contain common functions for Jenkins pipeline code
+This repository contain common functions for jenkins pipeline code